bkovaluk/pyinit/README.md

     poetry shell
     ~~~

-4. **(Optional) Install PyInit Globally:**
+4. **(Optional) Install Potara Globally:**

-    If you wish to use PyInit as a global command-line tool, install it in editable mode.
+    If you wish to use Potara as a global command-line tool, install it in editable mode.

     ~~~bash
     poetry install --editable